laminas/laminas.dev/README.md

 #### Slack messages

-The project provides an API for creating Slack messages using Slack's Blocks API, and the classes providing the support are under the `App\Slack\Domain` namespace.
+The project provides an API for creating Slack messages using Slack's Block Kit API, and the classes providing the support are under the `App\Slack\Domain` namespace.
 Implementations include: